pedrodeoliveira/fastapi-tdd-docker/README.md

 ## Run the Containers

-To run the containers previously built, run:
+To run the containers previously built, execute the following:

 ```bash
 $ docker-compose up -d